Huda-Hakami/Context-Guided-Relation-Embeddings/README.md

 These codes require tensorflow, sklearn and numpy.
 This software includes the work that is distributed in the Apache License 2.0.
 # Usage
-1. download GloVe 300-d from, zip the file and put glove.6B.300d.zip into the main folder /Context-Guided-Relation-Embeddings
+1. download GloVe 300-d from http://nlp.stanford.edu/data/glove.6B.zip, zip the file and put glove.6B.300d.zip into the main folder /Context-Guided-Relation-Embeddings

 1. To learn CGRE for SemEval-2012 Task2 word-pairs, run the self-supervised learning of our CGRE model as follows: